Caldarie/flutter_tflite_audio/README.md

 Android devices should work fine on emulators.

 BE AWARE: For iOS, select ops still do not work seamlessly.
-Be sure to follow [step 4](#ios-installation-Permissions) correct, under "iOS Installation & Permissions"
+Be sure to follow step correct, under [iOS Installation & Permissions](https://github.com/Caldarie/flutter_tflite_audio/tree/feature/google_teachable_machine_compatability#ios-installation--permissions)

 ## How to add tflite_audio as a dependency: